- PROFESSOR Neuroscience

 Experimental neuropathology, neurodegenerative disorders, brain aging; Functional anatomy of the cerebral cortex, comparative neuroanatomy; Computer-assisted morphometry, stereology, microscopy; Magnetic resonance microscopy, functional brain imaging

-Postdoctoral Fellows: Camilla Butti, PhD, Micaela Santos, MD, Aniruddha Yadav, PhD, Malin Hoistad, PhD
+Postdoctoral Fellows: Camilla Butti, PhD, Timothy Rumbell PhD, Merina Varghese PhD

 Summary of Research Studies:

-We also investigate transgenic mouse models, expressing the human tau gene or mutations in the amyloid precursor protein.
-We study spatial and temporal relationships between neuronal integrity and reflections of degeneration such as tangle formation, amyloid deposition and microvascular damage.
-We employ high field magnetic resonance microscopy, stereologic, and mathematical modeling approaches to develop an accurate quantitative appraisal of such pathological changes in a region- and layer-specific manner.
-Neuronal morphology is assessed in a quantitative manner using intracellular injection of hippocampal and neocortical neurons coupled with computerized reconstruction to assess the degree to which the accumulation of pathologic markers causes dendritic atrophy and spine loss in different subtypes of neocortical pyramidal cells.
+We employ advanced microscopy, high field magnetic resonance imaging, stereologic, and modeling approaches to develop an accurate quantitative assessment of such pathological changes in a region- and layer-specific manner.
+Neuronal morphology is analyzed in a quantitative manner using intracellular injection of hippocampal and neocortical neurons coupled with computerized reconstruction to assess the degree to which the accumulation of pathologic markers causes dendritic atrophy and spine loss in different subtypes of neocortical pyramidal cells subserving cortical circuits critical for memory and cognition.
+The characterization of such vulnerable neurons and circuits is fundamental to the design of therapeutic strategies aiming at their protection or rescue.
+Similar approaches are applied to the neuropathology of schizophrenia and autism.

 Finally we are investigating mammalian brain evolution with a focus on cetaceans and great apes.
-These studies have led us to identify specific neuronal types in parts of the cerebral cortex known to be involved in social awareness, judgement, and attention, that can be considered as markers of adaptive mechanisms and functions in response to particular ecological pressure.
+These studies have led us to identify specific neuronal types in parts of the cerebral cortex known to be involved in social awareness, judgment, and attention that can be considered as markers of adaptive mechanisms and functions in response to particular ecological pressure.

 Visit Dr. Patrick Hof's Laboratory of Neuromorphology for more information.